 BS Agricultural Systems Management (ASM)

-The mission of the Agriculture Systems Management program is to provide a "learn by doing" undergraduate education that will prepare students for systems management practice in support of agriculture and related industries throughout the West.
-The main program objectives include the creation of graduates who meet the following criteria:
+The mission of Agriculture Systems Management is to provide a "learn by doing" undergraduate education that will prepare students for systems management practice in support of agriculture and related industries throughout the West.
+The main program objectives include the creation of graduates who meet the wing criteria:

 The objectives of the Agriculture Systems Management program are to produce graduates who, in 3-5 years after graduation, are successful as one of the following:

 - Individuals of professional responsibility and leadership in technical, business, or management positions within agriculture or related industries.

 - Applying unique engineering problem-solving skills and principles so that they are "industry ready" to undertake technological, business, or management projects and make significant contributions from day one on the job.

 - Actively pursuing professional development such as a degree in an advanced degree program or technical certification.